 In order for the two halves to feel as a single mattress rather than two smaller ones, the mattress cover has a foam padding layer which is thick enough to bridge the gap between the two halves.

-If you think that this padding is not enough, it's possible to buy a mattress bridge.
-A mattress bridge is a filler plank made from a soft material, which is put in and above the gap between two mattresses, under the cover.
+If you think that this padding is not enough, it's possible to buy a mattress bridge, but these are normally thick and can be felt.
+A mattress bridge is a filler mat made from a soft material, which is put in and above the gap between two mattresses, under the cover.